|

 even during a run.

 reasons.
-But reason 1 is that the solenoid is receiving
+But reason one is that the solenoid is receiving

 solenoid like NOS etc) due to small pipe volume and very low